How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 On the body

-On legs and arms
+On the legs and arms

-Rash all over body
+Rash all over the body

-The appearance of redness, papules, plaques and rashes on all parts of the body most often occurs with diseases characteristic of childhood, such as measles, chickenpox, rubella.
+The appearance of redness, papules, plaques and rashes on all parts of the body most often occurs with diseases characteristic of childhood such as measles, chickenpox, rubella.

 • scarlet fever;